VKCOM/vk-qr/README.md

 ### Examples

-See [`example`](example/script.js) folder or the [runkit](https://runkit.com/mobyman/qr-code-generator) example.
+See [`example`](example/script.js) folder or the [runkit](https://runkit.com/vkcom/vk-qr) example.

 ### Builds

-If you don't use a package manager, you can [access `qr-code-generator` via unpkg (CDN)](https://unpkg.com/qr-code-generator/), download the source, or point your package manager to the url.
+If you don't use a package manager, you can [access `vk-qr` via unpkg (CDN)](https://unpkg.com/vk-qr/), download the source, or point your package manager to the url.

-`qr-code-generator` is compiled as a collection of [CommonJS](http://webpack.github.io/docs/commonjs.html) modules & [ES2015 modules](http://www.2ality.com/2014/0
+`vk-qr` is compiled as a collection of [CommonJS](http://webpack.github.io/docs/commonjs.html) modules & [ES2015 modules](http://www.2ality.com/2014/0
   -9/es6-modules-final.html) for bundlers that support the `jsnext:main` or `module` field in package.json (Rollup, Webpack 2)

-The `qr-code-generator` package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the [`dist/umd` folder](https://unpkg.com/qr-code-generator/dist/umd/).
+The `vk-qr` package includes precompiled production and development [UMD](https://github.com/umdjs/umd) builds in the [`dist/umd` folder](https://unpkg.com/vk-qr/dist/umd/).
 They can be used directly without a bundler and are thus compatible with many popular JavaScript module loaders and environments.
-You can drop a UMD build as a [`<script>` tag](https://unpkg.com/qr-code-generator) on your page.
-The UMD builds make `qr-code-generator` available as a `window.qrCodeGenerator` global variable.
+You can drop a UMD build as a [`<script>` tag](https://unpkg.com/vk-qr) on your page.
+The UMD builds make `vk-qr` available as a `window.qrCodeGenerator` global variable.

 ### License